Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Introduction

 \subsection{Related Work}

-Sophisticated methods have been proposed to generalise 2D points for cartographic applications. \cite{Sester2001} uses Self Organizing Maps, \cite{Schwartges2013} uses Active Range and (mixed) integer linear programming.
-In both case, the goal is a very specific type of visualisation (cartography), and it obviously relies on having a 2D plan on which perform the methods.
+Finding a subset of point that represents well all the points is a common problem.
+It has been extensively studied in Geographical Information System (GIS)and other research field.
+It could be seen as compression, clustering, dimensionality reduction, or Level Of Detail (LOD) for visualisation.

+Sophisticated methods have been proposed to generalise 2D points for cartographic applications (\cite{Sester2001}, \cite{Schwartges2013}).
+Yet those methods are limited to 2D points, and could not be easily modified to work in 3D.
+Indeeed, those methods are cartographic by nature, which means that they rely on having all the points on a simple surface : the 3D plan formed by the map.
 Applying directly such methods to point clouds would thus require to have access to surfaces of sensed objects.

-Yet, getting this surface (reconstruction) is a very hard challenge, sometime not even possible, and thus we can not rely on it.
+Yet, getting this surface (reconstruction) is a very hard challenge, sometime without solution, and thus we can not rely on it.
+For those limitation and large computing cost, those advanced methods can not be used for large 3D point clouds.